-approval of key policies - reviewing and approving key policy statements developed by management on issues such as ethics, compliance, communications, environment, health and safety, and public disclosures;
+Governance, Policies and Procedures - The Board, with the assistance of the Human Resources Committee, is responsible for implementing and maintaining sound corporate governance practices in adopting principles, policies and procedures applicable to the Corporation.
+The Board is responsible for reviewing and approving key policy statements developed by management on issues such as ethics, compliance, communications, environment, health and safety, and public disclosures.